Food & beverages, retail and franchising

 • Over the last two-plus years there has been an increasing effort by certain administrative agencies in the US to hold franchisors liable for things that happen at the franchisee level,” Stuart Hershman tells us.
 Consequently, a lot of franchising lawyers are advising on employment dispute resolution matters.

-• McDonald's is also at the center of another trend – as the number of its franchisees increases, the foundation of a National Owners Association has strayed dangerously close to a union in certain eyes.
-Though the group was incorporated as a nonprofit, its activities could be seen to resemble collective bargaining.
+• McDonald's is also at the center of another trend.
+As the number of its franchisees increases, the National Owners Association (NOA) which represents more than 1,000 of its locations has strayed dangerously close to a union in certain eyes.
 Organizations such as this which resemble unions, but don't have that official status, could have a profound effect on the nature between franchise owners and franchisees in the future.